Jan 31st – Mar 25th 2024

 Jackson also composes and produces bespoke musical scores for theatre and dance productions.
 Recent credits include ‘The Little Prince’ for The Customs House, the touring contemporary dance piece, ‘Jumpers for Goalposts’ for Meta4 Dance and Changing Relations ‘A is for Amy’.

-Throughout the duration of the exhibition there will be a series of artist led talks, free for the public to attend, providing a closer insight into elements of the show that may not at first be so obvious.
-Here follows a listing of those events:
+Throughout the duration of the exhibition a series of artist led talks took place, free for the public to attend, providing a closer insight into elements of the show that may not at first have been so obvious.

 Place, People & Living Memory Exhibition Tour & Talk